rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 }
 ```

-After saving you will need to update your web app to show the user has successfully logged in.
+After saving, you will need to update your web app to show that the user has successfully logged in.

 ### Send tokens on each request

 Below is the main entry file to render your app.
 When you create a new `ApolloClient` you can configure it to **intercept requests** sent to the server.
 The `request` property allows you to attach headers before the request is sent by using `operations.setContext` and supplying the headers `x-access-token` and `x-refresh-token`.
 We can get the tokens using the `getTokens` function which reads from local storage.
-This data will only be avaiable if a user has successfully logged in.
+This data will only be available if a user has successfully logged in.
 For the **request interceptor** to work your main _app_ module needs to be wrapped in the `ApolloProvider` and supplied an `ApolloClient`.

 ```javascript
 // main entry file to render app